-Henry’s Louisiana Grill, a downtown Acworth restaurant, will be featured on Food Network’s Ginormous Food on Friday, April 28, 2017 at 8 p.m.
+Henry’s Louisiana Grill, a downtown Acworth restaurant, was featured on Food Network’s Ginormous Food on Friday, April 28, 2017 at 8 p.m.
 EST.

-Friends and fans of Henry’s Louisiana Grill are invited to join Chef Henry and Claudia for a Ginormous Viewing Party on the outdoor plaza behind the restaurant on Friday, April 28 arriving as early as 6pm.
-The restaurant will remain open for regular business.
+Friends and fans of Henry’s Louisiana Grill joined Chef Henry and Claudia for a Ginormous Viewing Party on the outdoor plaza behind the restaurant.

 “Being on the show allows me to share my [restaurant] house with a bigger community,” said Chef Henry Chandler.
 “I want to share that moment with the many friends who helped build, and continue to support Henry’s everyday.”

 Chef Henry caught the attention of food aficionado Josh Denny in 2016 and was featured in the pilot of his now nationally syndicated show, Ginormous Food.
 Chandler’s Southern-inspired Cajun food landed the passionate and skilled chef a spot on the premier episode of the second season.

 The show featured a ginormous version of a Louisiana classic, using nearly 35 pounds of flash-fried seafood.
 The giant was featured alongside some of the most popular menu items, traditional Atchafalaya Catfish and Henry’s Hush Puppies with remoulade.

 Chef Henry Chandler and his wife Claudia opened Henry’s Louisiana Grill in historic downtown Acworth in 2000.
 As a farmer’s son with deep Louisiana roots and London-trained culinary expertise, Chef Henry’s food quickly gained a following.
 Now, a typical Friday or Saturday hosts up to 50 special-occasion celebrations, which is exactly what the charismatic chef enjoys.